replete/biscuitman/README.md

         linkURL: 'https://domain.com/privacy-policy',
         // Have as many or few sections as you like, only include <name>{Title|Message|Cookies} properties if you use them.
 This is a key property.
         sections: ['essential','functional','analytics','advertisement','uncategorized'],
-        // Essential is the only special section, it is hardcoded to be disabled in the UI
         essentialTitle: 'Essential',
         essentialMessage: 'Essential cookies are required to enable the basic features of this site',
+        // 'essential' is the only special section, it is hardcoded to be disabled in the UI
         functionalTitle: 'Functional',
         functionalMessage: 'Functional cookies help perform functions like sharing the content of the website on social media platforms, collecting feedback, and other third-party features',
         analyticsTitle: 'Analytics',